 - Once this is done, use the Create Replica Wizard (located on the Distributed Geodatabase toolbar) to create replicas using the Register existing data only option.

-The replica has now been created in a child geodatabase with the data in a different coordinate system.
+The replica has now been created in a secondary geodatabase with the data in a different coordinate system.

-- Apply a geographic (datum) transformation in ArcMap
+- How To: Apply a geographic (datum) transformation in ArcMap

 Article ID: 000009764